-The SACPCMP hereby prescribes the registration of Construction Mentors as a specified category in terms of section 18 ( c ) of the Act, 48 of 2000.
-The registration system described in this document applies to those Built Environment Professionals with suitable experience who will be registered at a professional level, and excludes mentors that operate at other levels in the construction industry.
-This document provides the requirements that an individual needs to comply with in order to attain recognition by the SACPCMP as a Professional Construction Mentor.
+The SACPCMP hereby prescribes the registration of Construction Mentors as a specified category in terms of section 18(c) of the Act, 48 of 2000.
+The registration system described in this document applies to those mentors that operate at levels other than professional Construction Mentors.
+Furthermore, those to be registered in the category of Construction Mentor will only be permitted to provide mentorship support to contractors up to CIDB Grade5.
+This document provides the requirements that an individual needs to comply with in order to order attain recognition by the SACPCMP as a Construction Mentor.

-Construction Mentorship is to be controlled and regulated through the implementation of a comprehensive mechanism for evaluating and registering professional construction mentors.
+Construction Mentorship is to be controlled and regulated through the implementation of a comprehensive mechanism for evaluating and registering construction mentors.